GET HELP NOW - 100% CONFIDENTIAL - Evidence-based - 24/7 & FREE

 Dependence: The body becomes used to the drug when one has to experiences withdrawal symptoms when he or she stops using it.

-Tolerance: Requiring higher amounts of the drug in order to get the desired effect.
+Tolerance: Requiring higher amounts of the drug to get the desired effect.

-Negative Consequences: Using even though there are major issues in relationships, work, health and finance.
+Negative Consequences: Even though there are major issues in relationships, work, health and finance.

 The awareness of these patterns is the first but very important step to the admission of the necessity of change.